saurabhchoudhury/architecture-center/docs/guide/architecture-styles/web-queue-worker.md

 For storage, choose the storage technologies that best fit the needs of the application.
 You might use multiple storage technologies (polyglot persistence).
 To illustrate this idea, the diagram shows Azure SQL Database and DocumentDB.

+For more details, see [Managed web application reference architecture][scalable-web-app].

 ### Additional considerations